 Raymond James Maintains a Buy Rating on Oceanfirst Financial (OCFC)

-Raymond James analyst William Wallace maintained a Buy rating on Oceanfirst Financial (OCFC) yesterday.
-The company’s shares closed last Thursday at $15.99.
+Raymond James analyst William Wallace maintained a Buy rating on Oceanfirst Financial (OCFC) today and set a price target of $19.00.
+The company’s shares closed last Monday at $15.46.

 See today’s analyst top recommended stocks >>